galymax/nes-ml/README.md

 - Tag names based on common terms
 - No attributes
 - Minimal nesting required
+- Lots of pre-defined styling
+- Full structured page can be built only using simple tags

 ## Usage
+Include the

 ## Tags
 The following tags are available